-When comparing your electricity bill it is also useful to understand what the different rates are.
-If you refer to the back of your bill you will see that it is broken down into two types of charges:
+When comparing your electricity bill it is also useful to understand for what your are paying.
+If you refer to the back of your bill, you will see that it is broken down into two types of charges:

-1. Kilowatt Rates – This represents the quantity of electricity that you have used during the billing cycle.
+1. Kilowatt rates – This represents the quantity of electricity that you have used during the billing cycle.

-2. Supply Charge – This is the measurement in cents per day that totals the fees your distributor charges to supply the power, maintain the lines and read your meters.
+2. Supply charge – This is the measurement in cents per day that totals the fees your distributor charges to supply the power, maintain the lines and read your meters.

 It is also worth knowing each of the different rates on your bill.
 They are broken down in the following way:

-Peak Rate: Normal power use, eg: lights, fridge, etc.
+Peak rate – Normal power use; e.g., lights, fridge, etc.

-Off Peak Rate: Dedicated hot water system.
+Off-peak rate – Dedicated hot water system.

-Shoulder Rate: If using a smart meter.
+Shoulder rate – If using a smart meter.

-Supply Charge: Daily fee in cents per day.
+Supply charge – Daily fee in cents per day.